martincartledge/martins-blog-deprecated-/content/blog/sorting-data-in-go/index.md

 type ByAge []Person
 ```

-Next, we create three functions that all take a _receiver type_ with an identifier of `s` of type `ByAge`.
+Next, we create three functions that all take a _receiver type_ with an identifier of `a` of type `ByAge`.

 > Note: we have to create these three functions because the `Sort` function makes one call to a `Len` function to determine length, and then makes calls to `Less` and `Swap`.
 You can read more about that in the [official Go docs](https://golang.org/pkg/sort/#Sort)